eddmann/eddmann.github.io/_posts/2016/2016-01-20-binary-search-trees-in-clojure.md

 ## Creating and Displaying the Tree

-Using the following function we are able to create a new tree from a supplied sequence - which uses a `reduce` to insert each value into the tree, building up the final result along the way.
+Using the following function, we are able to create a new tree from a supplied sequence.
+This function utilises a `reduce` to insert each value into the tree, building up the final result along the way.

 ```clojure
 (def to-tree #(reduce insert nil %))
 ```

-There are many ways to concatenate sequences within Clojure, however, I feel that the approach below clearly expresses the desired intent.
+There are many ways to concatenate sequences within Clojure.
+However, I feel that the approach below clearly expresses the desired intent.
-Using a combination of 'syntax-quote' and 'unquote-splicing' we are able to build up a list of the supplied tree's contents.
+Using a combination of 'syntax-quote' and 'unquote-splicing', we are able to build up a list of the supplied tree's contents.

 ```clojure
 (defn to-list [{:keys [el left right] :as tree}]